Skip to main content

 Extrinsics can be mortal or immortal.
 The transaction payload includes a block number and block hash checkpoint from which a transaction is valid and a validity period (also called "era" in some places) that represents the number of blocks after the checkpoint for which the transaction is valid.
 If the extrinsic is not included in a block within this validity window, it will be discarded from the transaction queue.

 The chain only stores a limited number of prior block hashes as reference.
 You can query this parameter, called BlockHashCount, from the chain state or metadata.
-This parameter is set to blocks (about seven hours) at genesis.
 If the validity period is larger than the number of blocks stored on-chain, then the transaction will only be valid as long as there is a block to check it against, i.e. the minimum value of validity period and block hash count.

 Setting the block checkpoint to zero, using the genesis hash, and a validity period of zero will make the transaction "immortal".